The Skills Required for the COMPASS Reading Test

-The COMPASS Reading test is a test that tries to identify the student’s skills and abilities without a time restraint.
+The Reading component is a test that tries to identify the student’s skills and abilities without a time restraint.
 Therefore, the student can take up this test without any stress and show the skills that he/she has acquired during the school years.

 Terms and Conditions